iodide-project/iodide/readme.md

     - We want to support syntax extensions for mathematics, but we want them to be opt in, not something that a user will have to learn to be able to use a notebook.
 - Don’t innovate too much -- at least initially, we want to follow existing, familiar paradigms that will enable people to dive right in.

-you can read more about how this has shaped the choices we've made so far [in our FAQ]( ../../wiki/FAQ )
+You can read more about how these priciples have shaped the choices we've made so far [in our FAQ]( ../../wiki/FAQ )

 ## Initial use case
 In building this tool, we will keep our eyes on a broad swath of computational inquiry use cases, and we’ll strive to avoid making decisions that limit the tools use to a specific domain.
 That said, it seems reasonable to initially target at least a subset of data science workflows we’ve been doing at Mozilla.
 This is a use case that we know well, and targeting this use case will make this tool immediately useful within Mozilla.